Apple Cinnamon Muffin Recipe

-Apples and cinnamon create a delicious flavor combination—just think of apple pie!
+Apples and cinnamon go well together - just think of apple pie!

-What makes this recipe so valuable is that many of the ingredients are common staples we often already have in our kitchens.
+What makes this recipe so valuable is that many of the ingredients are common staples we often have on hand in our kitchens.

 You can use any type of apple in this recipe as most types will bake well and will give the muffins a unique apple flavor.
 Although some apples do bake better, there is no need to make a special trip to the store to buy a certain type of apple (more on this later).

 These muffins pair well with a hot cup of coffee or tea to serve those unexpected guests!

 What Type of Apple Is Best for Muffins?

 Most types of apples will work well in this recipe.
 You can use whatever you have on hand especially if you are making them on a whim.
 There is no need to run out to purchase a specific kind of baking apple.